 Did you read the above note?
 The author of this recipe, Jamie Purviance, just ‘fessed up to the fact that these grilled pineapple skewers exist only through happy accident.
 The result is so lovely, though, it’s enough to make a person believe in fate.

-Pineapple Skewers with Brown Butter and Orange Juice Glaze Recipe
+Grilled Pineapple with Brown Sugar Glaze

 - Quick Glance

 - 4 tablespoons unsalted butter

 - 1/3 cup light brown sugar, firmly packed

 - 1/2 ripe pineapple

 - 1. In a medium skillet over high heat, melt the butter and cook until it begins to turn brown.
 Add the brown sugar and stir until it dissolves.
 Add the orange juice carefully, as it will bubble up when it hits the hot syrup.
 Stir until the mixture is smooth.